Middle School Literature 2

 • Students can expect to spend two to three hours per week outside of class on assignments.

-• Students will have access to weekly reading pacing guides and auto-grade quizzes.
+• Students have access to weekly reading pacing guides and auto-graded quizzes.

 This class does not include live class sessions or teacher support.
+Learn more about self-paced classes here.

 • All recordings will be available from September 2 through the end of the following August.

 • There are many options for acquiring these books.
-You can order them from Amazon, Barnes & Noble, or another online retailer.
-If you want to save money, you can check them out of the library.
-For most of them, you can get e-book versions or access them online and read them on your computer screen.
-(For any required reading not on the list, we will provide online versions.)
+You can purchase them from a local or online retailer.
+You can check them out of the library.
+For most, you can download electronic versions or access them online and read them on your computer screen.

 Ender’s Game, by Orson Scott Card